fordc5/5CLaundryFinal/README.md

 5C Laundry App with newly integrated Stripe payment <br />
 This version of the 5C Laundry app has Stipe Payment integration.<br />
 #### Issues to be fixed: <br />
-* Close Payment page when payment has been processed <br />
-* Integrating Payment for Pay As You Go Plan

 >>>>>>> 3baf7800c079369d84a3e25d16840565e39e2187